Board Bios

 WARD BOUWMAN, TREASURER & BOARD SECRETARY

-Ward Bouwman holds a Masters Degree in Mass Communication as well as a Bachelors Degree in Electrical Engineering and Computer Technology.
+Ward Bouwman holds a master's degree in Mass Communication as well as a bachelor's degree in Electrical Engineering and Computer Technology.

-He brings over 10 years of experience as a Systems and Network Administrator, and is an Apple Certified Technical Coordinator.
-Additionally, he has developed several Custom Filemaker applications and solutions that have been in use for more than 10 years.
+He brings over 10 years of experience as a systems and network administrator, and is an Apple Certified Technical Coordinator.
+Additionally, he has developed several custom Filemaker applications and solutions that have been in use for more than 10 years.
 Mr. Bouwman has launched a number of successful companies, one being Mac business consulting by Oakgrounds Inc. and is the lead programmer of Pearl Bids Silent Auction Management software.

-Ward Bouwman holds a Masters Degree in Mass Communication as well as a Bachelors Degree in Electrical Engineering and Computer Technology.
+Ward Bouwman holds a master's degree in Mass Communication as well as a bachelor's degree in Electrical Engineering and Computer Technology.

-He brings over 10 years of experience as a Systems and Network Administrator, and is an Apple Certified Technical Coordinator.
-Additionally, he has developed several Custom Filemaker applications and solutions that have been in use for more than 10 years.
+He brings over 10 years of experience as a systems and network administrator, and is an Apple Certified Technical Coordinator.
+Additionally, he has developed several custom Filemaker applications and solutions that have been in use for more than 10 years.
 Mr. Bouwman has launched a number of successful companies, one being Mac business consulting by Oakgrounds Inc. and is the lead programmer of Pearl Bids Silent Auction Management software.

 CYANE DANDRIDGE, BOARD MEMBER AND EXECUTIVE DIRECTOR

 Over her 30 plus years of experience, Cyane has seen the big picture of how communities lack access to energy efficiency services, clean technology, and real-world sustainability pathways.
-After receiving her M.S. in Building Technology from the Massachusetts Institute of Technology, Cyane utilized her entrepreneurship and knowledge of innovation in the built environment to bring climate solutions to the community level.
+After receiving her Master of Science in Building Technology from the Massachusetts Institute of Technology, Cyane utilized her entrepreneurship and knowledge of innovation in the built environment to bring climate solutions to the community level.
 By connecting students, residents, government officials, and the workforce in the design process of sustainability programs, she leads talented teams to identify and implement opportunities for varied communities to reach their goals.
 As a pioneer in the environmental sustainability field, Cyane continues to be excited about the potential for our communities and youth to create an environmentally responsible world, and is proud of SEI’s role in this valuable and necessary endeavor.

 Over her 30 plus years of experience, Cyane has seen the big picture of how communities lack access to energy efficiency services, clean technology, and real-world sustainability pathways.
-After receiving her M.S. in Building Technology from the Massachusetts Institute of Technology, Cyane utilized her entrepreneurship and knowledge of innovation in the built environment to bring climate solutions to the community level.
+After receiving her Master of Science in Building Technology from the Massachusetts Institute of Technology, Cyane utilized her entrepreneurship and knowledge of innovation in the built environment to bring climate solutions to the community level.
 By connecting students, residents, government officials, and the workforce in the design process of sustainability programs, she leads talented teams to identify and implement opportunities for varied communities to reach their goals.
 As a pioneer in the environmental sustainability field, Cyane continues to be excited about the potential for our communities and youth to create an environmentally responsible world, and is proud of SEI’s role in this valuable and necessary endeavor.

 MATTHEW ST. CLAIR, BOARD MEMBER

-Matthew St.Clair is the first Sustainability Manager for the University of California's Office of the President, supporting sustainability efforts across the 10-campus UC system since 2004.
+Matthew St.Clair is the first Chief Sustainability Officer for the University of California's Office of the President and has been leading sustainability efforts across the 10-campus UC system since 2004.
+He was a founding member of the Board of Directors for the Association for the Advancement of Sustainability in Higher Education.

-Matthew St.Clair is the first Sustainability Manager for the University of California's Office of the President, supporting sustainability efforts across the 10-campus UC system since 2004.
+Matthew St.Clair is the first Chief Sustainability Officer for the University of California's Office of the President and has been leading sustainability efforts across the 10-campus UC system since 2004.
+He was a founding member of the Board of Directors for the Association for the Advancement of Sustainability in Higher Education.

 BRUCE RIORDAN, BOARD MEMBER